devartgr/joomla-devart-polls/README.md

 ---

-## Version 1.0.0
+## Version 1.1.1

-DevArt Polls 1.0.0 is the first stable public release.
+DevArt Polls 1.1.1 is the current stable release.
+It adds optional verified email voting without requiring Joomla registration or login and has completed Joomla installation and voting QA.

+Version 1.0.0 remains the initial stable public release and the supported update baseline for 1.1.1.

 ### Highlights

 - Poll and Survey modes
+- Optional verified email voting with a short-lived 6-digit code
+- One vote per verified email address for each poll or survey
+- Privacy-focused voter identity hashing without plaintext email storage
 - Cache-safe voting with client hydration via `vote.refresh`
 - Duplicate protection with database unique constraint
 - Cloudflare-aware client IP handling (IPv4 and IPv6)